Expo 67: Park and surviving relics

 After the Man and His World summer exhibitions were discontinued, with most pavilions and remnants demolished between 1985 and 1987, the former site for Expo 67 on Saint Helen's Island and Notre Dame Island was incorporated into a municipal park run by the city of Montreal.
 The park, named Parc des Îles, opened in 1992 during Montreal's 350th anniversary In 2000, the park was renamed from Parc des Îles to Parc Jean-Drapeau, after Mayor Jean Drapeau, who had brought the exhibition to Montreal.
 In 2006, the corporation that runs the park also changed its name from the Société du parc des Îles to the Société du parc Jean-Drapeau.
-Today very little remains of Expo but two prominent buildings remain in use on the former Expo grounds: the American pavilion's metal-lattice skeleton from its Buckminster Fuller dome, now enclosing an environmental sciences museum called the Montreal Biosphere; and Habitat 67, now a condominium residence.
+Today very little remains of Expo but two prominent buildings remain in use on the former Expo grounds: the American pavilion's metal-lattice skeleton form its Buckminster Fuller dome, now enclosing an environmental sciences museum called the Montreal Biosphere; and Habitat 67, now a condominium residence.
 The France and Quebec pavilions, now interconnected, now form the Montreal Casino.

 Part of the structural remains of the Canadian pavilion survive as La Toundra Hall.
 It is now a special events and banquet hall, while another part of the pavilion serves as Parc Jean-Drapeau's administration building.
 (Katimavik's distinctive inverted pyramid and much of the rest of the Canadian pavilion were dismantled during the 1970s).

-Place des Nations, where the opening and closing ceremonies were held remains, however in an abandoned and deteriorating state.
+Place des Nations, where the opening and closing ceremonies were held, remains, however in an abandoned and deteriorating state (its sizable walkways that bridged all the site's structures was demolished in 2024).
 The Jamaican, Tunisian and partial remains of the Korean pavilion (roof only) also survive, as well as the CIBC banking centre.
 In Cite du Havre the Expo Theatre, Administration and Fine Arts buildings remain.
-Other remaining structures include sculptures, lampposts and landscaping.
+Other remaining structures include sculptures and landscaping.
 The Montreal Metro subway station Berri-UQAM still has an original "Man and His World" welcome sign with logo above the pedestrian tunnel entrance to the Yellow Line.
-La Ronde survives, and since 2001 it has been leased to the New York amusement park company Six Flags.
+La Ronde continued to be operated by the City of Montreal following the Expo.
+In 2001 it was leased to the Texas-based amusement park company Six Flags, which has operated the park since.
 The Alcan Aquarium built for the Expo remained in operation for a number of decades until its closure in 1991.
 The Expo 67 parking lot was converted into Victoria STOLport, an experimental short-take off airport for a brief time in the 1970s.